hitaarthh/REACTJS/TypescriptVSMarkdown.md

     TypeScript has a feature known as Static typing but JavaScript does not support this feature.
     TypeScript supports Interfaces but JavaScript does not.

-Advantages of using TypeScript over JavaScript
+Advantages of using TypeScript over JavaScript:

     TypeScript always points out the compilation errors at the time of development (pre-compilation).
 Because of this getting runtime errors is less likely, whereas JavaScript is an interpreted language.
     TypeScript supports static/strong typing.
 This means that type correctness can be checked at compile time.
 This feature is not available in JavaScript.